-USDA School Snack Guide – Smart Snack List for Parents, Teachers and School Foodservice DirectorsHome » food and health, fruits and veggies, fun for kids, nutrition, snacks
+USDA School Snack Guide – Smart Snack List for Parents, Teachers and School Foodservice DirectorsHome » food and health, fruits and veggies, kids, nutrition, snacks

 The face of school snacks is changing.
 With the new USDA regulations, healthful foods are replacing cookies and candy as the snacks available to kids.
 But how will this impact your school event?
 Let’s take a look…

 School snacks must conform to the USDA guidelines, which include calorie limits, sugar caps, and nutrient requirements.